-You must type all of these writing assignments except for the e-mail using a word processor and submit them (except for the e-mail) as file attachments through Blackboard.
-Submitting the assignments through Blackboard also submits them automatically to SafeAssign, Blackboard's plagiarism detection service.
-Submitting your assignments through Safe Assign also allows them to be used to check assignments submitted by other IVCC students by placing them in IVCC's SafeAssign database.
+You must type all of these writing assignments except for the e-mail using a word-processing program and submit them (except for the e-mail) as file attachments through Brightspace.
+Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGTP.
 These assignments must be submitted by the end of the day (midnight) on the due dates.
-If a major writing assignment is late, it will be penalized five percentage points for each 24 hours, starting at the due date and time.
+If a major writing assignment is late, it will be penalized 5 percentage points for each 24 hours, starting at the due date and time.
 In addition, this late penalty also will be applied to any rewrite of that assignment.

 After I grade your writing assignments, I will return them to you with my comments.
 You may keep the grades you earn on your letter, e-mail, short report, instructions, long report proposal, and long report, or you may resubmit each of them for a higher grade.
-You may resubmit each of these writing assignments only once.
-These rewrites are due by the end of the day (midnight) no later than one week after I return your graded assignments to you.
-You will use e-mail to submit the rewrites.
-If you resubmit one of these assignments, you also must attach a file containing a typed, correctly formatted memo that explains what changes you made and how you hope they improve the document.
+You may resubmit each of these assignments only once.
+Rewrites are due by the end of the day (midnight) no later than one week after I return your graded assignments to you.
+You will use e-mail to submit each rewrite and also must attach a file containing a word-processed, correctly formatted memo to me that explains what changes you made and how you hope they improve the document.
 If a rewrite is late, it will be penalized five percentage points for each 24 hours, starting at the due date and time.